 First off, this gluten free apple coffee cake is heavenly, with or without the glaze!
 I recently created a gluten free coffee cake where you can add a jam, pie filling or cinnamon swirl.
 However, when I made the gluten free apple coffee cake this morning, I noticed it needed a bit more time to bake, as the pie filling is more moist than a thin layer of jam.
 Therefore, I wanted to ensure you had this information.
 Enjoy.
 We did!
 My hubby is awaiting a cherry one next.
-Stay tuned in!
+Stay tuned!

 This gluten free coffee cake is very versatile, but more importantly, tastes like the real thing, if not better!

-- 2 large eggs
+- 2 large eggs, at room temperature

 - 1/2 cup milk of your choice

 - 1-1/2 cups Carla’s Gluten Free Self-Rising Cake Flour Blend Recipe

 - Pastry Cream